 - Drag the Wooden Stick over the Courier Bag

 - Select the option "Create Improvised Leather Backpack from Leather Courier Bag"

 Tips and Suggestions

 - Due to the amount of space occupied by the pelts, it is often a good idea to find the rope and wooden stick first and then go hunting.
 You can build the backpack right after you skin a quarter of the animal.

 - If you are having trouble finding a deer, go into a Deer Stand and change servers.
-A deer will often be in the field when you first come in the game.
+A deer will often be in the field when you first come into the game.

-- Finding the Hunting Backpack is a good alternative to making your own backpack, but it found in areas that normally included an increased chance of bandits.
+- Finding the Hunting Backpack is a good alternative to making your own backpack, but it is found in areas that normally included an increased chance of bandits.